 Output 2 IOM referral Impact Provides a joined-up approach to target those who pose the most harm to the community.
 Cases can be referred to IOM Houses.
 IOM Cohorts are serious acquisitive crime, emerging threat and domestic abuse.
 No statistics available Output 3 Partnership referral i.e. CSD referral, MARAC referral Impact Allows for information sharing regarding adults/children considered at risk in order that assessment can be undertaken and relevant support put in place/action undertaken to address Allows for case to heard by MARAC panel and a risk management plan formulated incorporating offender intervention and victim safeguarding No statistics available Output 4 Rate Card referral Impact Provides targeted intervention of a 1-1 or small group basis.
-Not currently available due to COVID-19 No statistics available
+Not currently available due to COVID-19 No statistics available In year impact Nil information available

-PRIORITIES Priority Robbery Strategic Assessment Narrative ry have been identified a ese offences is common and on the rise.
-Young s being at risk of offending and it is hoped that e the risk of future offences. nsert below how or partners work · · · /20 to tackle the above priority, include details of any specific projects n be referred to the RESC ועד Programme.
-Some robbery offenders may שים DLVE Programme.
-Some robbery offenders may שים שים שים שים שים ש suspended senter managed under I Dutput 1 n be referred to the RESC DLVE Programme.
+PRIORITIES Priority Robbery Strategic Assessment Narrative v have been identified a nese offences is common and on the rise.
+Young s being at risk of offending and it is hoped that e the risk of future offences. nsert below how • 20 to tackle the above priority, include details of any specific projects uspended sente nces).
+Offenders assessed as suitable can • • onths or more as a custodial sentence (including DLVE Programme.
+Some robbery offenders may be nces).
+Offenders assessed as suitable can • • DLVE Programme.
 Some robbery offenders may be Provides a joined-up approach by NPS, Police and other agencies as appropriate.
-Allows for multi-agency risk management planning and managed under l ОМ.
-Provides a joined-up approach by NPS, Police and other agencies as appropriate.
-Allows for
+Allows for nanaged under l nces).
+Offenders assessed as suitable can IOM. be referred to the RESC DLVE Programme.
+Some robbery offenders may be Provides a joined-up approach by NPS, Police

 No statistics available Output 3 IOM referral Impact Provides a joined-up approach to target those who pose the most harm to the community.
 Cases can be referred to IOM Houses.
 IOM Cohorts are serious acquisitive crime, emerging threat and domestic abuse.
 No statistics available Output 4 Additional licence conditions Impact Can limit an offender's ability to undertake certain activities i.e. associate with negative peers, be out at certain times of the day.
 Can require an offender to engage with drug and alcohol services, programmes, reside at an Approved Premises.
-In year impact Nil information available
+In year impact t Nil information available 1